georgewatson/georgewatson.me/privacy_policy.md

 you may further wish to consider using privacy-preserving technologies like those [described above](#connection) to avoid these risks for yourself when browsing elsewhere.

+While parents and guardians are best placed to make judgements about the needs of the children in their care,
+I believe that
+parental engagement and harm reduction are more effective than restriction or censorship at tackling the problem of children encountering harmful content online.
+I encourage any parents or guardians reading this policy to engage in age-appropriate conversations about online risks, privacy, and media literacy, and to create a safe space for children to discuss what they encounter online.

+It is important to remember that, while some children require protection from age-inappropriate content, others
+(including, for example, LGBT teenagers in repressive households) require access to information, support, and spaces that their households may restrict, and I believe they have the right to circumvent such restrictions.
+Allowing either
+the government
+or parents
+to control what children can access enables both protection and repression, as well as directing vulnerable users to less compliant platforms, and it is important to understand these trade-offs.
+I have chosen to prioritise
+freedom to access information;
+parents and guardians
+concerned about their children's Internet access should focus on engagement and harm reduction to mitigate the accompanying risks.

 ### Transparency Report